 When Is Pork Bad for Dogs?

 Generally speaking, plain pork is safe for dogs.
 In fact, they are way safer than many other foods that often cause adverse and toxic reactions to dogs, such as raw fish or macadamia nuts.

 Nonetheless, it’s not a reason at all for us dog owners to be complacent because again adding pork to dog's diet has some risks.

 Overall, it’s not safe to feed your dog pork when it is uncooked, soaked and drizzled with additives, and mixed with toxic ingredients.

 Also, it’s not advisable to feed dogs cooked pork bones, pork cuts, and parts with lots of fats, as well fatty and salty pork products like bacon and sausages.

-If you are feeding your dog pork or a specific cut or portion of pig meat for the first time, make sure to only give him a small amount.
+If you are feeding your dog pork or a specific cut or portion of pig meat (such as pig ears) for the first time, make sure to only give him a small amount.

 You can’t just put pork chops on your pup’s bowl and call it a day.
 And of course, don’t forget to closely monitor your pup because there are always risks involved when you feed your dog something that is not part of his regular diet.